sinatra/sinatra.github.com/configuration.markdown

 default in classic style apps.
 Disable with:

     set :dump_errors, false

-### `:clean_trace` - scrub library entries from backtraces

-When the `:clean_trace` setting is enabled, library/framework entries are removed from exception backtraces before being written to `STDERR` (see `:dump_errors` setting) or being displayed on the development mode error page.

-The `:clean_trace` setting is enabled by default in all environments.
-Disable it to get full exception backtraces:

-    set :clean_trace, false

 ### `:raise_errors` - allow exceptions to propagate outside of the app